Hello my beautiful brides!

 3. Exfoliate – Exfoliating your face and body a few times a week is the best way to reveal that radiant glow to the skin.
 The Clarisonic is my favorite tool for facial exfoliation.
 For the body, I love gentle scrubs like the Brown Sugar Body Polish, which removes dead skin cells without stripping the skin of moisture.
 Oh, and don't forget the lips!
 Exfoliate them at least once a week with a lip scrub (a warm washcloth will also do the trick), and follow with an intensive lip balm.

 4. Shape thy brows – I can't stress enough how drastically your eyebrows can impact your overall facial structure.
 Pencil-thin brows were a thing of the 90's, but unkempt, bushy brows aren't exactly "bridal chic."
 Brow grooming is definitely it's own art form that varies for each person.
 Since you have some time before your big day, I highly suggest using this time to attain your ideal brow shape.
 (If that means growing them out, now's the time to suffer through it!)
 Then visit your local, trusted (!) brow specialist.
 He or she will give you a flattering base shape that can be maintained up until the wedding day.

 5. Book your makeup appointment early – Most wedding timelines you'll find on Pinterest & in bridal magazines suggest booking your bridal makeup 2 to 3 months before your wedding.
 However, most pros within the beauty industry would beg to differ.
 Personally, I recommend booking your makeup appointment at least 6 months in advance if possible.
-Very rarely will I have an opening 2 months before a Saturday wedding date, so booking early is always a good idea!
+Very rarely will I have an opening 2 months before a Saturday wedding date, so booking early is always your best bet.
 If you already have your heart set on a makeup artist that meshes with your personal style, booking early will give you a major advantage, especially if your date hits during prime wedding season (May-September).

 More bridal beauty questions or interested in booking?